 VOLbreaks Leaders (VBLs)

-VOLbreaks (VBLs) are the back bone of planning a VOLbreaks trip.
+VOLbreaks Leaders (VBLs) are the back bone of planning a VOLbreaks trip.
 VBL responsibilities include researching a trip theme, selecting a location where that theme is prevalent, finding a community partner for the group to serve alongside, planning reflection, and coordinating reorientation.

 An integral part of this program is our faculty/staff and graduate assistant learning partners (LPs).
 These members are not involved in planning the trip but serve in an advisory capacity throughout the duration of the trip.
 Learning partners aid the student trip leaders if any issues arise on the trip, and they get to fully experience an Alternative Break trip while volunteering alongside the students.
-More information about the LP role can be found in this Learning Partner FAQs – 2023-2024 document.
+More information about the LP role can be found in this VOLbreaks Learning Partner FAQs – 2023-2024 document.

 Your contribution will go directly to the students participants and will help to defer their costs!

 You can select a specific student to receive your gift, or you can give to the general support fund.
 No gift is too small; every little bit helps to offset participant trip costs.